 Public relations managers plan and direct the creation of material that will maintain or enhance the public image of their employer or client.
 Fundraising managers coordinate campaigns that bring in donations for their organization.

-Writers and authors develop written content for various types of media, including advertisements; books; magazines; movie, play, and television scripts; and blogs.
+Writers and authors develop content for various types of media, including advertisements; blogs; books; magazines; and movie, play, and television scripts.

 Get the education and training you need for a career in Media and Communication.